What is Active Efficiency?

 3. Benefits: from energy savings and economic productivity to resilience, health, and emissions reductions.

-These three features can be plotted on the axes of a cube.
+These three features can be visualized by the three dimenstions of a cube.
 In the late 20th century, energy efficiency focused on the corner that relates to static, component-level technologies to produce energy savings.
-In the 2010s, the Alliance promoted the value of energy productivity and system-level integration, effectively considering a “sheet” within the cube.
+As technology has evolved, the Alliance moved in the 2010s to promote the value of energy productivity and system-level integration, effectively considering a “sheet” within the cube.

 This is Active Efficiency.
 It optimizes the use of energy by integrating the benefits of traditional energy efficiency measures with the opportunities presented by digital technologies.